 7}

 Output blocks return the same shape with a pi_output_blocked code.
-The stable detection signal is the code field - pi_blocked / pi_output_blocked - which is stable across releases.
+The stable detection signal is the code field (pi_blocked or pi_output_blocked), which doesn’t change across releases.

 FAQ

 By default, Gateway fails open: if the sidecar errors or times out, the request proceeds as if no detection occurred.
-Set pi_fail_closed: true to reject the request instead - appropriate for high-stakes workloads where any inference is unacceptable when scanning is degraded.
+Set pi_fail_closed: true to reject the request instead.
+This is appropriate for high-stakes workloads where any inference is unacceptable when scanning is degraded.

 PI protection is an org-level setting in the current release.
 Use Projects and customer-scoped blocklist rules to apply different routing decisions to different traffic, but the classifier thresholds themselves are org-wide.